forumpay/woocommerce-payment-gateway-plugin/README.md

 ### Manual method (through filesystem):

-As you already have **/wp-content/plugins/forumpay-payments-for-woocommerce** or **/wp-content/plugins/woocommerce-forumpay** folder from previous versions, you need to remove them first.
+As you already have **/wp-content/plugins/forumpay-crypto-payments** or **/wp-content/plugins/woocommerce-forumpay** folder from previous versions, you need to remove them first.
-Transfer the downloaded .zip archive to your server and unzip it, so the **forumpay-payments-for-woocommerce** directory goes into the **/wp-content/plugins/** directory **relative** to your **Wordpress** root.
+Transfer the downloaded .zip archive to your server and unzip it, so the **forumpay-crypto-payments** directory goes into the **/wp-content/plugins/** directory **relative** to your **Wordpress** root.
-Directory structure should be as follows: **/wp-content/plugins/forumpay-payments-for-woocommerce**.
+Directory structure should be as follows: **/wp-content/plugins/forumpay-crypto-payments**.

 After the module is installed, go back to the **Plugins** page and activate it.